microsoft/iot-curriculum/labs/iot/gps-lab/steps/clean-up.md

 1. To delete the resource group, follow the instructions in the [Azure Resource Manager resource group and resource deletion documentation](https://docs.microsoft.com/azure/azure-resource-manager/management/delete-resource-group?tabs=azure-portal&WT.mc_id=iotcurriculum-github-jabenn)

+### Delete the Azure App Service web app

+If you deployed your web app to Azure App Service, you will need to delete the resource group that was created automatically by the deployment.
+The tutorial contains the steps to do this.

 ## Next steps

 You have completed this lab to show current GPS location using a Raspberry Pi, GPS receiver and Azure Maps.
 You detected GPS location coordinates and sent this data to Azure IoT Hub, and from there you visualized it on Azure Maps.